On this page

 Checklist (What is the Form DS-160 checklist?)

-#- Access the latest DS-160 form and accompanying instructions directly from the official Department of State website.
+#- Download the current DS-160 and instructions from the official Department of State website

 - Review the official DS-160 instructions before filing